germal/OpenCVB/README.md

 >   OpenCV, librealsense, and Kinect4Azure for OpenCVB’s use.
 The script will
 >   then open Visual Studio for each solution file.
 Build the Debug and Release
 >   versions of each with the “Build/Batch Build” Visual Studio menu entry.
 The
->   steps to download and run CMake take about 20 minutes depending on the speed
+>   steps to download and run CMake take about 20 minutes depending on the
->   of the network connection.
-The Visual Studio builds may take an equal amount
+>   network and system.
+The Visual Studio builds may take a comparable amount of
->   of time depending on the speed of the machine.
+>   time.

 1. After all the packages have been built, then there is one environmental variable that needs to be set and it will depend on which version of OpenCV was just downloaded and built.

     -   Environmental variable “OpenCV_Version” should be set to 450

     -   The currently available OpenCV download is 4.50 so setting OpenCV_Version to 450 reflects that but note that OpenCV is updated several times a year and the environmental variable may need to be updated.

-1. The last step before building OpenCVB is to download the proprietary binaries from Microsoft for their Kinect4Azure camera.
+2. The last step before building OpenCVB is to download the proprietary binaries from Microsoft for their Kinect4Azure camera.
 The “PrepareTree.bat” script built the open source portion of the Kinect4Azure camera but this step will complete the installation of the Kinect4Azure camera: